armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 2. go to the start of a local file header (section 4.3.7)
 3. read and parse the data in a local file header
 4. skip the compressed data
-5. process all entries and store information about the entries, until a central directory is found (section 4.3.12)
+5. process all entries and any optional extra data such as APK signing blocks, until a central directory is found (section 4.3.12)
 6. process the central directory and verify if the contents in the central directory correspond to the entries found in step 5.
 7. verify if there is an end of central directory (section 4.3.16)
-8. carve the ZIP file (if necessary) and process using standard tools (Python's built-in ZIP module)
+8. carve the ZIP file (if necessary) and process using standard tools (Python's `zipfile` module)

-This (simplified) workflow works well, but as it turns out there are quite a few situations that make this tricky.
+This (simplified) workflow works well, but as it turns out there are a few situations that make this tricky.

 ## Encryption